spielmanlab/spielmanlab.github.io/content/project/frankie-picone/index.md

 +++
-Frankie is an undergraduate student majoring in Biology in the department of Biological Sciences at Rowan University.
-He is researching how different models of protein evolution affect and/or bias estimates of phylogenetic divergence.
+Frankie is a former undergraduate research student who graduated in May 2020 with his BS in Biological Sciences from the Department of Biological Sciences, with a minor in Chemistry.